akshat-khare/OpenRobertaWikiLocal/Google-Summer-of-Code-2018.md

 ## The Open Roberta Lab standalone version
 The number of users of the lab increases daily.
 Nevertheless their are still a lot of schools with no or limited internet access.
 Is their a way to help them?
 One idea could be to integrate the server in a web view and run it fully locally.
+Ideally this will customize the web-ui to e.g. hide the menu for user-login etc.
-We also think about to combine it with parts of the USB program.
+We also think about to combine it with parts of the USB program to allow working with local robots (since otherwise e.g. the lego-ev3 would try to connect to the online server).

-TODO provide more ideas
+If all that work, it would be interesting to e.g. package this as a mobile app (e.g. for android).

 Mentor: Beate, Stefan